Transport alpha divergences: Hessian structures of entropy in Wasserstein- space

 \end{corollary} \begin{proof} The proof is based on a direct calculation.
 Note that

 and

 For $k=2,3$, from the change of variable $u=F_q(x)$, we have

 From Proposition \ref{prop3}, we finish the proof. \end{proof} \begin{remark} We note that $\Gamma_1$, $\Gamma_2$ are often called Gamma one and Gamma two operators, which are firstly introduced by Bakry--{\'E}mery \cite{BE} to study the Ricci curvature lower bound on a sample space.
-For simplicity of presentation, we only show them in one-dimensional sample space.
+Here we only show them in one-dimensional sample space.
 The iterative Gamma two calculus connects with second-order derivatives of entropy in Wasserstein-$2$ space \cite{BE, Villani2009_optimal} with generalizations \cite{LiG}.
 Here, we present a ``third-order'' Gamma calculus to formulate the third derivatives in Wasserstein-$2$ space, namely {\em transport 3-symmetric tensor}.
 We will study geometric calculations of transport-3 symmetric tensors in high-dimensional spaces in future works.
-Following \cite{LiG, LiG1}, we expect that information geometry and Gamma three operators are tools in studying generalized divergences in Wasserstein-$2$ type spaces. \end{remark}
+Following \cite{LiG, LiG1}, we expect that the information geometry method and Gamma three operators are tools in studying generalized divergences in high dimensional Wasserstein-$2$ spaces. \end{remark}